Beer and fitness? Can it be?

 I was once asked an interesting question concerning drinking beer and exercising.
-It seems that a former Navy Radioman had developed quite a gut since retiring, and was curious about whether he should give up his beer to lose weight?
-Not only did the gentleman enjoy drinking about 2-4 beers daily, he had also quit exercising.
-Moderate beer consumption is actually healthy, so I set out to define "moderate" as well as educate on the basics of caloric intake and caloric expenditure.
-The radioman was not suffering from a beer belly but an INACTIVITY BELLY!
-Yes, you can still drink beer and be very fit.
+It seems that a former Navy radioman had developed quite a gut since retiring and was curious about whether he should give up his beer to lose weight.
+Not only did the gentleman enjoy drinking 2-4 beers daily, he also had quit exercising.

-Over 90 million Americans enjoy drinking beer!
+More than 90 million Americans enjoy drinking beer.
 Drinking moderately has been proven by many doctors, as well as the New England Journal of Medicine, to be a healthy component of longevity.
-In fact, moderate consumption of alcohol, including beer, has been proven to reduce the effects of high cholesterol, heart disease, some forms of cancer and even impotence.
+In fact, moderate consumption of alcohol, including beer, can reduce the effects of high cholesterol, heart disease, some forms of cancer and even impotence.

-The average can of beer has over 100 calories.
+The average can of beer has more than 100 calories.
 Drinking one beer is equivalent to eating a chocolate chip cookie.
-Drinking four is equal to eating a Big Mac Hamburger.
+Drinking four is equal to eating a Big Mac.
 In order to lose weight, you have to burn off these extra calories as well as the other calories that you ate for breakfast, lunch and dinner.
 Even the lightest of beers has the empty calories of alcohol, which is the cause of poor health if done in excess and without a regular exercise routine.
-Unfortunately, too many Americans live under one of the worst stereotypes placed on a human being - the BEER BELLY, or as I call it, the inactivity belly.
+Unfortunately, too many Americans live under one of the worst stereotypes placed on a human being -- the beer belly or, as I call it, the inactivity belly.

-The "inactivity" belly is caused by excess calories in your diet AND lack of activity to burn the extra calories.
+The "inactivity" belly is caused by excess calories in your diet and lack of activity to burn them.
 The solution to lose your beer belly is as simple as calories in must be less than calories out (or expended through exercise).

 If you can add exercise into your schedule for 20-30 minutes a day, your daily consumption of alcohol (1-2 beers) will not have any additional impact on your gut.
-To lose your beer belly, you REALLY have to watch your food and beverage intake, drink 2-4 quarts of water a day, AND fit fitness into your world.
-THERE IS NO OTHER HEALTHY ANSWER!
-The exercise and workout ideas below can get you started on your calorie burning plan:
+To lose your beer belly, you have to watch your food and beverage intake, drink 2-4 quarts of water a day and fit fitness into your world.
+There is no other healthy answer.
+The exercise and workout ideas below can get you started on your calorie-burning plan:

 Read "Burn More Calories" for more information and tips.

-There is no reason why you cannot have "six pack abs" and still drink a six pack a week.
+There is no reason why you cannot have "six-pack abs" and still drink a six-pack a week.
 Once again, excessive beer drinking is not recommended by anyone in the health industry.
-If you simply enjoy drinking beer and are serious about your health, moderation in drinking alcohol and eating foods high in calories, combined with habitual daily exercise is your ticket to reaching your goals.
-I now have a series of Workout plans that cater to all levels of fitness and can help you with developing a healthy diet with proper food choices - the Beginner, Intermediate, and Advanced 45 Day plans sold on Military.com's Fitness eBook Store.
-For those who are into strength training, I have recently developed a weight training plan called "Beer and Barbells" that allows you to use the additional calories of beer, or milk shakes if you are under 21, to gain mass and strength.
+If you simply enjoy drinking beer and are serious about your health, moderation in drinking alcohol and eating foods high in calories, combined with habitual daily exercise, is your ticket to reaching your goals.